renesugar/k_elda_archive/docs/_Dev.md

 Now that VMs are running, the `minion` container will take care of starting the necessary system containers on its host VM.
-The `foreman` acts like the middle man between your locally run Quilt Global, and the `minion` on the VMs.
-Namely, the `foreman` configures the `minion`, notifies it of its (the `minion`'s) role, and passes it the policies from Quilt Global.
+The `foreman` acts like the middle man between your locally run Kelda Global, and the `minion` on the VMs.
+Namely, the `foreman` configures the `minion`, notifies it of its (the `minion`'s) role, and passes it the policies from Kelda Global.

 All of these steps are done continuously so the blueprint, database and remote system always agree on the state of the system.

-### Quilt Remote
+### Kelda Remote

 As described above, `cloud` is responsible for booting VMs.
 On boot, each VM runs docker and a `minion`.
 The VM is furthermore assigned a role - either